Experience Marlborough’s Natural Attractions

 10. Marlborough’s Vineyards

 Ok, so the vineyards aren’t exactly a “natural attraction” in Marlborough, but nature helped them to grow and shape a mesmerising landscape.
-Where there are vineyards, there’s usually a cellar door for wine tastings, so join a driving tour or hop on a bike and enjoy going from winery to winery tasting some world-famous Marlborough wines!
+Where there are vineyards, there’s usually a cellar door for wine tastings, so join a driving tour (more info on Viator and Tripadvisor) or hop on a bike (on Viator and Tripadvisor) and enjoy going from winery to winery tasting some world-famous Marlborough wines!
+Learn more about wineries in the area using the 10 Best Wineries in Marlborough.

 Location: Vineyard can be found around Blenheim and Renwick.